apache/incubator-teaclave-sgx-sdk/samplecode/sgx-cov/Readme.md

 # SGX Code Coverage Support

+Prerequisite:

-Prerequisite: lcov.
+- lcov.
 Install via `sudo apt-get install lcov`
+- gcov <= 7.
+Install gcc `sudo apt-get install gcc`.
+If your platform canot install gcov <=7, you can use another platform to analyze the generated `gcno` and `gcda` files.
+Ubuntu 18.04 has gcc-7 by default.

 ## One shot